angular/angular/aio/content/guide/workspace-config.md

 <code-example language="json">

 "architect": {
   "build": { },
   "serve": { },
   "e2e" : { },
   "test": { },
   "lint": { },
   "extract-i18n": { },
   "server": { },
   "app-shell": { }
 }

 </code-example>

 *   The `architect/build` section configures defaults for options of the `ng build` command.
     See [Build target](#build-target) below for more information.
 *   The `architect/serve` section overrides build defaults and supplies additional serve defaults for the `ng serve` command.
 In addition to the options available for the `ng build` command, it adds options related to serving the application.
 *   The `architect/e2e` section overrides build-option defaults for building end-to-end testing applications using the `ng e2e` command.
 *   The `architect/test` section overrides build-option defaults for test builds and supplies additional test-running defaults for the `ng test` command.
 *   The `architect/lint` section configures defaults for options of the `ng lint` command, which performs code analysis on project source files.
 *   The `architect/extract-i18n` section configures defaults for options of the `ng extract-i18n` command, which extracts marked message strings from source code and outputs translation files.
 *   The `architect/server` section configures defaults for creating a Universal application with server-side rendering, using the `ng run <project>:server` command.
 *   The `architect/app-shell` section configures defaults for creating an application shell for a progressive web application (PWA), using the `ng run <project>:app-shell` command.

 In general, the options for which you can configure defaults correspond to the command options listed in the [CLI reference page](cli) for each command.
-Note that all options in the configuration file must use [camelCase](guide/glossary#case-conventions), rather than dash-case.
+**NOTE**: All options in the configuration file must use [camelCase](guide/glossary#case-conventions), rather than dash-case.

 {@a build-target}